Bangkok Swimming Classes: How to Pick the Right School for Your Kid

 Fast Fins

 Fast Fins swimming course is for children who’ve graduated from the Little Splasher’s course.
-In this course, your son or daughter will learn all the major swimming strokes and be encouraged to swim between twenty-five and fifty meters.
+In this course, your son or daughter learns all the major swimming strokes and is encouraged to swim between 25 and 50 meters.
+Classes last between 45 minutes and an hour long.
 Kids who excel in this course will be invited to the Lets Asia swim team.

 Lets Asia’s TermsCosts